 When to See a Doctor

 If you are having mild symptoms of either a sinus infection or a cold, you may be able to wait it out and treat the symptoms at home.
-But there are certain situations when you should seek medical care as soon as possible:
+But regardless if it is a sinus infection vs. cold there are certain situations when you should seek medical care as soon as possible:

 - You have severe symptoms such as a severe headache